 This is done following the Transplant Human Organ Act (THOA) of 1994, which covers all medico-legal aspects of organ/tissue transplantation and makes the buying and sale of organs illegal.

-“Across the nation, spread word for organ donation.”
+“Across the nation, spread the word for organ donation.”

 Organ Donation Day is about spreading awareness.
 Organ and tissue donation is possible for anyone, regardless of age, race, or gender.
 If the individual is under the age of 18, parental or legal guardian approval is required.